West Footscray

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 42.7% of residents work from home, which may be due to COVID-19 conditions.
-Across all routes, there are an average of 562 trips per day, equating to approximately 70 weekly trips per stop.
+According to the 2021 Census, a high 42.7% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 562 trips per day across all routes, equating to approximately 70 weekly trips per individual stop.

 Frequently Asked Questions - Transport